salvacorts/grafana-git-sync-demo/README.md

     1. Go to `Dashboards` and check out your existing dashboards and folders.
 1. In GitHub:
     1. Open your repository on `github.com` to see what's inside.
-1. In Grafana, go to `TODO/provisioning` to set up your first repository:
+1. In Grafana, go to `Administration/provisioning` to set up your first repository:
+    1. Click in `Configure Git Sync`.
     1. Paste your PAT token and enter your repository details.
-Click "Next."
+Click `Next`.
     1. Grafana will show you how many dashboards are in your instance and ask if you want to migrate them to GitHub.
-    1. Select the migration option and start the process.
+    1. Select the migration option to migrate all dashboards and start the process.
     1. Wait for the migration to complete.
-Grafana will tell you how many dashboards were migrated.
+Grafana will tell you how many dashboards were successfully migrated.
     1. Enable the `TODO` option to allow dashboard preview screenshots on pull requests.
-    1. Click "Finish."
+    1. Click `Finish`.
 1. In GitHub:
-    1. Refresh your repository to see a new `/grafana` folder with your dashboards.
+    1. Refresh your repository to see a new `./grafana` folder with your dashboards.
+    1. Look at the folder structure and files.
-    1. Open a dashboard file to quickly review its contents.
+    1. Open a dashboard file to peeak at its contents.
 1. In Grafana:
     1. Open the GitHub connection by clicking `TODO`.
     1. Check out the repository status page (e.g., dashboard count, recent jobs, resources tab, and files tab).